andrewliu1988/CNY-Mini-Sic-BO/README.md

 ### **Description**

-CNY Mini Sic Bo game is a simple take on of a casino game called Sic Bo.
+CNY Mini Sic Bo game is a simple version of a casino game called Sic Bo.
 The game has 3 dice that will produce a random # for the player to bet against.
-In this simple version the player only has 9 choices they could place their bet on.
-The reason I chose this game because Chinese New Year is right around the corner.
-When I was a kid, I use to play a lot of casino game with my cousins during Chinese New Year because that's when we gather around and celebrate.
+In this simple version the player only has 9 choices they could place their bet on Big, Small, Three of a kind or any three of kind.
+The winning output is different for each selection.
+Good luck and have fun!

 ***